gfauconnier/6m-semaine1/readme.md

 # Semaine 1 : Rock-Scissors-Paper and Hangman

 ## Presentation :
-We had to make a Rock-Scissors-Paper and a hangman (in console) game.
+We had to make a Rock-Scissors-Paper with DOM and js animations.

 ## What's inside ?
-_index.html_ : basic stuff, a form to display the select for rsp, buttons to launch the games
+__index.html__ : a _p_ to display the scores, 3 images to display user and computer choices, buttons to play
-_main.js_ : all the functions for the 2 games js dec inside
+__main.js__ : all the functions for the Rock-Scissors-Paper game

 ## How ?
 basic Js + DOM